6 Month Sleep Regression: Signs and Tips

 A clear sign that your baby’s sleep regression is starting is when they’re waking up earlier in the morning.
 Maybe now it’s a 5:30 wake up when it used to be 7:30.
 That change can make a big difference.

-Six month old babies need around 12 hours of night time sleep.
+Six month old babies need around 12 hours of nighttime sleep.
 They may also be having 3 naps in the daytime, with a few hours between each one.
 Pay attention to your baby’s sleep cycles and you may spot the next sleep regression early, if there is one.

 Night waking and inconsistent sleep